ANALYTICS SOLUTIONS2025-12-31

 It takes into account not only past purchases but also future potential purchases.

-For example, if a customer spends more than $1,000 with a business over twelve months, it is safe to assume that he/she will spend at least the same amount with that business over the next year.
+For example, if a customer spends more than $1,000 with a business over twelve months, it is safe to assume that they will spend at least the same amount with that business over the next year.

 4. CLV is also often used as an internal measure for comparing the performances of different companies or evaluating if one investment strategy is better than another.

-What’s Involved In Calculating Customer Lifetime Value (CLV)?
+What's involved in Calculating Customer Lifetime Value (CLV)?

 To reiterate, calculating CLV is not as simple as it seems.